-Cyanoacrylate (CA) fuming is widely recognized as a powerful and useful process for the visualization of latent fingerprints on many types of surfaces.
+Cyanoacrylate fuming (aka CA fuming or superglue fuming) is widely recognized as a powerful and useful process for the visualization of latent fingerprints on many types of surfaces.
 Almost nothing in the forensic sciences, however, is less standardized.
 What is considered holy writ in one laboratory may be a prohibited practice in another.
 Equipment can range from rudimentary containers to highly sophisticated laboratory cabinets.
 Results are often varied and erratic and there seems to be no correlation to expense.

 To achieve optimum results in latent print development using the CA process, it is first necessary to identify and understand the variables involved.
 The evolution of the different cyanoacrylates, now manufactured specifically for latent print development, as well as the introductions of a wide variety of fuming chambers, have induced a false belief that one only needs to push the “Start” button in order to achieve the best possible results.

 It is imperative that users understand the process of polymerization and know that the variables involved must be understood and addressed.
 Unfortunately, many technicians adopt the same attitudes observed in many photographers - they put unwarranted faith in the “automatic” settings for both camera and CA chamber with predictably mediocre results.

 In CA fuming and polymerization, the user must understand the applications of temperature and humidity, the viscosity of the CA employed, the respective substrates being treated and that the amount of fuming time depends a great deal upon these variables.
 Consistency and repeatability of results will be the natural result of this understanding.
 This applies to the most rudimentary field techniques for CA development and to the use of expensive laboratory CA cabinets.
 I attempt to address in this article the variables over which the user has some control and to recognize the variables over which the user has no control.